qiqixixi1001/automotive-safeic-practice/articles/03_automotive_safeic_practice_d03_github_en_generic.md

 ---

-## 22. Why Diagnostic Coverage May Still Be Zero in D03
+## 24. Why Diagnostic Coverage May Still Be Zero in D03

-D02 explained why Diagnostic Coverage can be zero in a Base FIT run.
+D02 explained why diagnostic coverage can be zero in a Base FIT run.

 D03 keeps the same interpretation.